tc39/notes/meetings/2022-03/mar-30.md

 WH: There's still, I believe, a conflict between using `@`  for decorators and for pipeline operators for the cases of expressions in which we have infix non-reserved keywords.

-CHG: so you're talking about pipelines versus decorators.
+KHG: so you're talking about pipelines versus decorators.
 Okay.
 So, like an example that I guess would be like just this like `@foo`, there are some places in the where I

 WH: I’d need to look more at that, but there are some places in expressions where we have or will have an expression followed by a word.
 And if the expression is `@` then that starts to look like a decorator.

-CHG: Fair enough.
+KHG: Fair enough.
 I think that's something to consider for the pipeline proposal or do you think that affects decorators?

 WH: I think decorators should get the `@` and the pipeline operators should use some other sigil.

-CHG: Well, I feel like that's not related to the topic at the moment.
+KHG: Well, I feel like that's not related to the topic at the moment.
 So I'm going to if allight.
 Could we schedule a discussion for that some other time?

 WH: Sure.

-CHG: The last thing I wanted to bring up here, was this point, which of people brought up of whether or not whitespace should be allowed between the at sign and the decorator itself.
+KHG: The last thing I wanted to bring up here, was this point, which of people brought up of whether or not whitespace should be allowed between the at sign and the decorator itself.
 Currently we do allow white space.
 So any amount of white space could exist, there have been arguments for and against and I don't really have a strong opinion here.

 WH: We allow white space between any two tokens, and `@` is a token.

-CHG: My instinct would be to keep it as is, is there anybody who would like to change it?
+KHG: My instinct would be to keep it as is, is there anybody who would like to change it?

 SYG: Seems like extra work in the spec and in parsers and scanners to do the work of disallowing.
 So without a super compelling evidence to the reason to disallow.
 I would err on the side of allowing.

 KG: +1 [allow whitespace]

-CHG: All right, then I'm going to continue allowing whitespace.
+KHG: All right, then I'm going to continue allowing whitespace.
 Doesn't seem like anybody really opposes that.
 Cool seems like everything.

-RPR: All right yeah, that's been an excellent use of time CHG.
+RPR: All right yeah, that's been an excellent use of time KHG.
 Thank you.
 So that concludes all decorators for this meeting.
 Is that right?

-CHG: Yep, those are all the open issues at the moment that I can think of.
+KHG: Yep, those are all the open issues at the moment that I can think of.

 ### Conclusion/Resolution